SaltwaterC/mime-magic/README.md

 ## Notices

-The module was developed under Ubuntu 12.04 and Windows 7.
-It was tested under OS X Lion and FreeBSD 9.0.
+The module is developed under Ubuntu 12.04, and Windows 7.
+It is tested under OS X Lion, and FreeBSD 9.0.
 Other platforms may be supported, but the behavior is untested.

 The Windows binaries are built by myself under Windows 7 / MinGW + MSYS.
 The binaries are packed with the [UPX](http://upx.sourceforge.net/) tool in order to make them smaller.